roselandroche/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array that you can then use as you wish. .forEach doesn't return a new array

 2. What is the difference between a function and a method?

+A function exists in the global window, a method is a function inside an object.
+Methods can be built in like .map(), but you can also build in your own.

 3. What is closure?

+Closure is how we describe an inner scope(higher level) (like a function inside an object) being able to access variables declared one level back/lower.
+I like to describe it as the closure being one floor up, and the base level scope being the ground floor.
+The closure can see the ground floor level, but the ground floor can't see up.

 4. Describe the four rules of the 'this' keyword.

+Rule 1
+If you don't bind .this to something, it gets bound to the window.

+Rule 2
+When you create a new object with .this inside, .this refers to the object it was created inside.

+Rule 3
+If you create a new object, .this now refers to that object.

+Rule 4
+If you call an object with .call and/or .apply, it will explicitly bind .this to the argument you pass in.
+Basically you call it but go 'Syke!
+I actually want you to be bound to this other thing!'

 5. Why do we need super() in an extended class?

+super() is the other half of what makes 'extend' work...
+You can't have a class inherit properties from the parent without both 'extends' and 'super()', it's just how the language is built

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.